Sales Automation – How to Automate Your Sales Process

 If you’re in need of some email templates, they’re available in nearly all CRMs – typically in their first pricing tier.
 You can also find plenty for free online.

-If you have a decent number of prospects in your pipeline, then it’s probably worth it to pay for an outreach automation tool like Reply or PitchBox.
-Reply also comes with some LinkedIn automation features, but it’s not 100% fully automated like Zopto.
+If you have a decent number of prospects in your sales pipeline, then it’s probably worth it to pay for an outreach sales automation tool like Reply or PitchBox.
+Reply also comes with some LinkedIn automation features, but it’s not 100% fully automated like Zopto

-Many salespeople are using these templates rather than creating their own, so your prospects may get an uncomfortable sense of familiarity from these.
-It’s worth writing your own templates rather than using the ones available online or via your CRM or outreach tool.
-Just make sure you give your emails a grammar check before sending them out to avoid embarassing mistakes.
+Many sales professionals are using these templates rather than creating their own, so your prospects may get an uncomfortable sense of familiarity from these.
+It’s worth writing your own templates rather than using the ones available online or via your CRM or email automation software.
+Just make sure you give your emails a grammar check before sending them out to avoid embarrassing mistakes.

 To help you write your own outreach email templates, we put together the infographic below about what makes up a good sales email.